Larry Steinbachek: Career

-Steinbachek joined Bronski Beat in 1983 and was one of the song writers for most of the band's songs such as "Smalltown Boy", "Why?" and "Hit That Perfect Beat".
+Steinbachek joined Bronski Beat in 1983 and was one of the songwriters for most of the band's songs such as "Smalltown Boy", "Why?" and "Hit That Perfect Beat".
 He and the band also collaborated with Marc Almond on a medley cover of both "I Feel Love" and "Johnny, Remember Me".
 Somerville left the band in 1985 to form The Communards with Richard Coles who also worked with Bronski Beat.
 Steinbachek and Bronski were then joined by both John Foster (who sang on "Hit That Perfect Beat") and Jonathan Hellyer (who sang on "I Love Nightlife").
 In 1995, Steinbachek left the band and was replaced by Ian Donaldson.

 After leaving Bronski Beat, Steinbachek moved to Amsterdam and then back to England.
 He worked as a composer and theatre director until his death.
 He was involved in the 2015 movie, Chappie where he was one of the composers of the soundtrack.
 He co-wrote "Beat Boy" with former-Bronski Beat member Steve Bronski and it was sung by the alternative hip hop group, Die Antwoord.
 He also became the musical director for Michael Laub's theatre company, Remote Control Productions, in 1995 following his departure from Bronski Beat.

 Personal life and death

 Steinbachek had a sister.
-He was openly gay and, like the other members of Bronski Beat, wrote about the politics around gay culture and the oppression in the 1980s towards gay people.
+He was openly gay.
 He died in 2016 after a short battle with cancer at the age of 56.